EliAndrewC/l7r/rules/04-schools.md

 costs 5 fewer XP.
-Failed parries against your double attacks do not prevent the automatic serious wound, and against your regular attacks the number of extra rolled damage dice the failed parry reduces is cut in half (rounded down).
+Failed parries against your double attacks do not prevent the automatic serious wound, and against your regular attacks the number of extra rolled damage dice the failed parry reduced is cut in half (rounded down).

 **Fifth Dan:**
 Your void points provide an extra +10 when spent on combat rolls.